bhumika25bai10951-coder/Smart-Electricity-Billing-and-Consumer-Management-System/statement.md

-# ⚡ Electricity Bill Management System
+Electricity Bill Management System

-## 1. Problem Statement
+1. Problem Statement

 Managing electricity bills manually can be time-consuming and may lead to calculation errors.
 Electricity departments need to maintain customer information, meter readings, unit consumption, bill amounts, and payment status.

-The **Electricity Bill Management System** is developed as a Java-based console application to simplify the electricity billing process.
+The Smart Electricity Bill Management System is developed as a Java-based console application to simplify the electricity billing process.
 The system takes customer details and meter readings as input, calculates the electricity units consumed, applies the defined tariff rates, adds fixed charges and tax, and generates the final bill.

-The system also allows the payment status of the generated bill to be displayed as **PAID** or **PENDING**.
+The system also allows the payment status of the generated bill to be displayed as PAID or PENDING.

 ---

-## 2. Scope of the Project
+2. Scope of the Project

 The scope of this project includes the basic management and calculation of electricity bills.